crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Improved the detection of the cgroup version to support kernels where the `cpu.stat` and `memory.stat` files weren't available at the cgroup root level.

 - Fixed an issue that could cause a deadlock, leading to an unavailable cluster if using blob tables and uploading multiple files in parallel.